Lizards/garnet/README.md

 # Setup

-__Docker Compose__ is the only pre-requisite to running the demo.
+__Docker Compose__ is the only prerequisite to running the demo.
 Clone this repo and start the applications using `docker-compose up`.

 Six containers will start:
 - An IRC server on port `6667`